General Theory for Group Resetting with Application to Avoidance: Introduction

-In traditional search with stochastic resetting, researchers aim to derive the optimal resetting rate that minimizes the time to find a designated target~\cite{evans2011diffusion,pal2017first,dahlenburg2021stochastic,chechkin2018random,durang2019first}.
-While initially formulated as memoryless, the resetting theory now incorporates non-Markovian processes~\cite{harbola2024stochastic,shkilev2017continuous,shkilev2022subdiffusive}, nonequilibrium environments~\cite{maso2019stochastic,goswami2025stochastic}, and bounded or nonrenewal systems~\cite{bodrova2019nonrenewal,mendez2022nonstandard}.
-These developments have proven useful in several applications, from transport processes to optimal search strategies.
-Yet, there is a broad class of problems that fall outside this single-particle framework, such as systems with many searchers where the resetting depends on collective behaviors.
+In traditional stochastic resetting, a particle diffuses through space and relocates to a distant position at a constant rate in order to, for example, find a target~\cite{evans2011diffusion,pal2017first,chechkin2018random,durang2019first}.
+While originally formulated as memoryless, resetting theories now incorporate non-Markovian processes~\cite{harbola2024stochastic,shkilev2017continuous,shkilev2022subdiffusive}, nonequilibrium environments~\cite{maso2019stochastic,goswami2025stochastic}, and bounded or nonrenewal systems~\cite{bodrova2019nonrenewal,mendez2022nonstandard}.
+These developments have proven useful across diverse applications, ranging from transport processes to optimal target search.
+Yet, there exists a class of problems that fall outside the standard single-particle framework: systems with many searchers where the resetting protocol depends on collective behaviors.

-One example is swarm-search in optimization algorithms~\cite{mesquita2008optimotaxis,kennedy1995particle,wang2018particle}.
-Here, multiple random walkers explore a mathematical landscape in parallel.
-During the search, agents continuously exchange ``fitness'' values (quantified with respect to an objective function) and periodically reset their positions to that of the fittest member.
-While this strategy can accelerate convergence, it raises nontrivial questions about the optimal number of searchers and the resetting rate.
+One example is a swarm search~\cite{mesquita2008optimotaxis,kennedy1995particle,wang2018particle}.
+Here, multiple random walkers explore a landscape in parallel, continuously exchanging ``fitness'' values (with respect to some objective function), and, from time to time, relocate to the position of the most fit searcher.
+While this strategy accelerates the search, it raises challenging questions about the optimal number of walkers and the resetting rate.
 Another example is bacterial evolution under antibiotic pressure.
-When under such attack, the bacterial population drifts toward a drug-resistant ``super-bacteria'' state by evolving their metabolisms~\cite{davies2010origins,neu1992crisis,munita2016mechanisms,blair2015molecular}.
-This represents an example of group search in biological-trait space, which could be halted by constantly resetting the population to the least fit bacteria using an artificial selection protocol~\cite{arias2019artificially,sanchez2021directed,thomas2024artificial}.
-Just like in the optimization problem, finding the relevant parameters in such a scheme, such as the best resetting rate, represents a considerable challenge.
+Under such pressure, the microbial population evolves toward an antibiotic-resistant bacteria through metabolic adaptation~ \cite{davies2010origins,neu1992crisis,munita2016mechanisms,blair2015molecular}.
+This represents an example of group search in biological-trait space.
+Such a process could, in principle, be halted by resetting the population to the least fit species using an artificial selection protocol~\cite{arias2019artificially,sanchez2021directed,thomas2024artificial}.
+Just as in swarm search, finding the optimal parameters (e.g., the best resetting rate) represents a considerable challenge.